Amsterdam/dcatd/README.rst

 PUT-ting and DELETE-ing data via the API require authorisation.

-In the context of Amsterdam City Data can obtiain a JWT from the swagger-ui (http://localhost:8686/swagger-ui/?url=http://localhost:8000/openapi); export it to JWT:
+In the context of Amsterdam Data en Informatie can obtiain a JWT from the swagger-ui (http://localhost:8686/swagger-ui/?url=http://localhost:8000/openapi); export it to JWT:
 (For more information see: https://hub.docker.com/r/amsterdam/oauth2swaggerui/ )